tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 python -m http.server 8000
 ```

-* This is a built-in Python one-liner that creates a local HTTP server that is hosting the files inside of the current directory.
+* This is a built-in, Python one-liner that creates a local HTTP server that is hosting the files inside of the current directory.

 * This is necessary in order to register our dApp with MetaMask.
 While we could just open the `index.html` file directly in our browser, MetaMask wouldn't register in this case.

 * By serving from the directory, we are able to navigate to `localhost:8000`.
 Browsers automatically try to load `index.html` first, so since that file is present in our directory, our site will load automatically.

-Next, you will need to modify the `contract_address` variable stored in the frontend code to point at your deployed contract.
+Next, you will need to modify the `contract_address` variable stored in the front-end code to point at your deployed contract.

 Open up `dapp.js` in a code editor, and modify the first line of code.
 Copy the deployed contract address (redeploy a fresh contract if needed) from Remix, and set the `contract_address` variable: